aadityajoshi205/NOSQL_Project_extension/README.md

 - Retrieves only the latest version of each key from RAM.
 - Ideal for large datasets; non-threaded mode available for small data.
 - Uses concurrency to save time.
+- The SYNC operation can be used as a failover mechanism by scheduling it as a cron job to avoid data loss if the program crashes.
+Thus, at least some part of the changes made by the oplogs file can be recorded in the database and thus, prevent complete loss of data, if the program crashes.

 ## Transaction Management
 ### COMMIT